Today’s post is a step by step guide on how to make sourdough bread from scratch. With a recipe for sourdough bread and growing your own starter.

 Important to know

-- Depending on what containers you have available, you can use a bowl to rise your dough or, if you aim for a distinctive outline on the side of your loaf, use a proving basket (also called a banneton).
-Usually made from natural cane woven in a spiral pattern, they come in oval or round shapes.
+- If you aim for a distinctive outline on the side of your loaf, use a proving basket (also called a banneton).
 Make sure that you flour the basket really well before using, pushing flour into all the grooves, and never wash it – simply tap out the old flour after every use.

 - If you plan to make sourdough every 2-3 days, keep it at room temperature, and feed it every day.
-If less often, keep the starter in the fridge, feed it once a week, then leave it at room temperature for 24 hours.
+Otherwise, keep the starter in the fridge, feed it once a week, then leave it at room temperature for 24 hours.

 - If you’re using the starter from the fridge, leave at room temperature for 24 hours.
 Always try to use your starter when it is ‘hungry’ (has not been ‘fed’ for 24 hours).
 Leave about 200ml of the starter in your jar for the next loaf.